After hysterectomy for vaginal cancer

 You can view and print the quick guides for all the pages in the living with vaginal cancer section.

 Most women with vaginal cancer are older and have had their menopause.
-Even so, having to have your womb removed can be a shock.
+Even so, having to have your womb removed (hysterectomy) can be a shock.
 Many women feel a great sense of loss if they have to have a hysterectomy.
 Some women find the operation makes them feel less feminine.
 It may take you some time to get over these feelings and you might find it helpful to talk things through with your close family and friends.

 If you are young and wanted to have a child or to complete your family, a hysterectomy can be very difficult to cope with.
 Even if you were not planning to have any children in the future, the loss of your fertility can be quite a shock.
 It is the end of a particular phase of your life.
 You will have all the feelings that come with a natural change of life, as well as having to cope with a diagnosis of cancer.
-There is information about sex and fertility in the section about coping with cancer.

 Help and support is available if you need it.
 It may help you to share your worries or sense of loss with other women who have been through similar experiences.
 You may be able to find other women who feel as you do through your local cancer support group.
 It might help to talk things over with your specialist gynaecological oncology nurse or a counsellor.
 You can look at our counselling organisations or vaginal cancer organisations pages for organisations that can put you in touch with someone to talk to.